swaxi/compass/README.md

 **Q: Does it save photos?**
 A: No, but you can add a photo field to your layer separately.

-**Q: Can I use feet instead of degrees?**
-A: Angles are always in degrees (standard geological convention).

 **Q: What if my device doesn't have a compass?**
 A: Plugin won't work - compass is required for azimuth.